 - Allocate the transaction price to the performance obligations identified at the CMAD based on the historic standalone selling price of each good or service.

 Any subsequent modifications will be accounted for in accordance with the regular guidance in ASC 606.
-The tentative decisions of the IASB and FASB include adding CMAD to the revenue standard.
+The tentative decisions of the Boards include adding CMAD to the revenue standard.
 However, each board has decided to define CMAD differently—this is a point of divergence between International Financial Reporting Standards (IFRS) and US Generally Accepted Accounting Principles (GAAP).
 Under IFRS, the CMAD is the beginning of the earliest period presented in the financial statements regardless of transition approach (full or modified retrospective).
 For an entity that has a calendar year-end and includes one comparative period in its financial statements, this would be January 1, 2017 (assuming a public entity has chosen the delayed January 1, 2018 implementation date).

 The FASB decided that the CMAD will be the beginning of the earliest period presented in accordance with ASC 606.
 With two years of comparative data, the CMAD under the full retrospective method is January 1, 2016; and January 1, 2018 under the modified retrospective method.